porodem/amzzoo/README.md

 :x: **Disadvantages**: Curently in developing stage

 ### Features to develop
-1. Hunger over time
+1. :white_check_mark: Hunger over time
 2. Travels
 3. Buildings
 4. Items (?)
 5. sleep() problem - it stops activity all over program (other user seems to have to wait)
 6. add button for pet animal that sends to player animation of pet
-7. dispose of dead pets
+7. dispose of dead pets (maby just sell in pet shop?)
-8. earn money for having animals (more rare more profit from customers)
+8. :white_check_mark: earn money for having animals (more rare more profit from customers)
 9. Add top players rating (show best animal)